1. Blog

 What About Eggshells?
 Can Dogs Eat Eggshells?

 Eggshells are a good source of calcium for dogs and can be a good supplement for some dogs.
-At least one study has shown that eggshell membranes can help to reduce joint pain.
+At least one study has shown that eggshell membranes may help to reduce joint pain.
 But, as with raw eggs, there are some things to keep in mind before feeding them to your dog, including the fact that they can contain salmonella.

 As always, talk to your vet first.
 Then, you might find your dog isn’t as enthusiastic about eggshells since they have sharp edges that can hurt his throat or even his internal organs.
 Moreover, they apparently don’t taste that great, so your dog might need some encouragement by mixing them with other foods to improve the taste.